Pushword/Pushword/packages/docs/content/architecture.md

 Each extension are facultative.

-Keeping all this extensions in one repository permit to test them easily and to code much quicker.
+Keeping all this extensions in one repository permit to test them easily, to understand the code easily and to code much quicker.

 The [skeleton](https://github.com/Pushword/Pushword/tree/main/packages/skeleton) isn't a real skeleton (copy and install).

-It's used for testing, demos and a few class from skeleton are extracted by the default installer.
+It's used for testing, demo, using for generating the docs and a few class from skeleton are extracted by the default installer.

 ## On top of Symfony

-Each package (except _skeleton_) is build as a [symfony bundle](https://symfony.com/doc/current/bundles.html).
+Each package (except _skeleton_, _installer_ and _js-helper_) is built as a [symfony bundle](https://symfony.com/doc/current/bundles.html).

 The `core` package required a symfony app instaled to be functionnel.